philipp-spiess/this-week-in-react/src/issues/4/TWITTER.md

 ---

 🎉 Suspense is no longer behind a feature flag which will likely make it part of the next release.
-Additional changes also include updated names for some of the APIs.
+Additional changes also include updated API names.

 https://github.com/facebook/react/pull/13799